What is a preposition? I'll teach you!

-Since the prepositional phrase with the broken leg is modifying table (a noun), this prepositional phrase is acting as an adjective.
+Since the prepositional phrase with the broken leg is modifying table (a noun), this prepositional phrase is functioning as an adjective.

-If the prepositional phrase is describing a verb, adverb, or an adjective, then it is acting like an adverb.
+If the prepositional phrase is describing a verb, adverb, or an adjective, then it's functioning as an adverb.
 (Adverbs modify verbs, adjectives, and other adverbs.)

 The rabbit hopped through the pretty garden.

-Through the pretty garden is a prepositional phrase modifying the verb hopped, so it is functioning as an adverb.
+Through the pretty garden is a prepositional phrase modifying the verb hopped, so it's functioning as an adverb.

 A. The cat ran down the tree.